 Understanding recycling labels

 We highly recommend the Recycle Now resource for understanding the different recycling labels, and making sure you are savvy about your seals.
-Specifically watch out for the greenwashing symbol below that looks like so - this symbol does not necessarily mean that the packaging is recyclable, will be recycled or has been recycled.
+Specifically watch out for the greenwashing symbol below called 'the Green Dot' - this symbol does not necessarily mean that the packaging is recyclable, will be recycled or has been recycled.